PandaHugMonster/py-simputils-config/docs/config-merging-strategies.md

 Config Merging Strategies are the ways `ConfigStore` objects can be merged one into another.

-There are 3 strategies:
+There are 2 major strategies:
 * Flat Strategy (default)
-* Multidimensional Replace Strategy
-* Multidimensional Extend Strategy
+* Recursive Strategy

 Only the strategy specified to the target `ConfigStore` (the one, into which others are merged).
+Though if you do custom chaining - it's up to you.

 **Always consider order of precedence of merging `ConfigStore` objects!**